learnmonkey/learnmonkey.github.io/README.md

 If you want to make some suggestions, you can open an issue.

+However, <b>don't</b> make random pull requests or issues.
+They are wastes of time and we will close them immediately.

 # Our Mission

 At Learnmonkey, we strive to provide high-quality educational content for free.